- 21 Jul

 One study showed that "people who were exposed to smoke in the workplace were 17% more likely to develop lung cancer than those who were not exposed."

-Your co-workers may also require the company higher money wages to work with smokers.
+Your co-workers may also require the company for higher wages to work with smokers.

 Do You Need Help Quitting?